dratul/eb04_Probably_FFT_as_sample_interpolator/pedagogy/README.md

 <a name="LO"></a>
 #### 1. Focus Area : Reinforce theoretical concept and Data Analysis
+##### This experiment provides a perspective to interpolation based on learning of concepts related to fast Fourier transform .
+In addition to this data provided by the used is analyzed using FFT for interpolation
 #### 2. Learning Objectives and Cognitive Level

 Sr. No |Learning Objective| Cognitive Level | Action Verb